ganginav/ganginav.github.io/README.md

 # AHS GPA Calculator

-auto does the class weightings and stuff and you can use however many grades you want.
+auto does the class weightings and you can use however many grades you want.